 - IV sedation uses powerful, intravenous sedatives to deliver a highly-controlled dose to your bloodstream instantly.
 Although you usually will remain conscious, you will likely remember very little about the procedure.
 IV sedation is typically recommended for patients with severe dental anxiety or who are undergoing multiple treatments.

-At your appointment, Dr. Higgs will discuss your sedation options, and which one may be best for you based on your health, preferences, and the dental procedures which you are undergoing.
+At your appointment, Dr. Richard Higgs will discuss your sedation options, and which one may be best for you based on your health, preferences, and the dental procedures which you are undergoing.

 EXPLORE iv (intravenous) sedation

 During IV sedation, patients remain conscious and are able to understand and respond to requests from the dentist.
 Just about all patients don’t remember their appointments.

 - IV sedation induces a state of anti-anxiety deep relaxation and an feeling of not being worried by the procedure.